reactive-python/reactpy-django/docs/src/features/template-tag.md

         ...
         ```

+    This configuration most commonly involves you deploying multiple instances of your project.
+But, you can also create dedicated Django project(s) that only render specific ReactPy components if you wish.

+    Here's a couple of things to keep in mind:

-        If your host is on a completely different origin ( `origin1.com != origin2.com` ) you will need to [configure CORS headers](https://pypi.org/project/django-cors-headers/) on your main application during deployment.
+    1. If your host address are completely separate ( `origin1.com != origin2.com` ) you will need to [configure CORS headers](https://pypi.org/project/django-cors-headers/) on your main application during deployment.

-        _Note: You typically will not need to register ReactPy HTTP and/or websocket paths on any application(s) that do not perform any component rendering._
+    2. You will not need to register ReactPy HTTP or websocket paths on any applications that do not perform any component rendering.
+    3. Your component will only be able to access `*args`/`**kwargs` you provide to the template tag if your applications share a common database.

 <!--multiple-components-start-->